The Ultimate Guide To El Tunco El Salvador

 All the rooms face a central pathway making it easy to chat to your neighbour.
 There’s a real sense of community here and we were invited to a fish dinner the first night we arrived.

 It was this relaxed community atmosphere that had us staying there much longer than we intended.

 It wasn’t just us who felt this way though.
 We met an American who has been living at La Guitarra for six years!

 We understand why.

 Our days were filled with lazing in hammocks, chatting to neighbours and swimming in the ocean.
-The property has its own private beach access and there are showers in the garden where you can rinse off.
+The property has its own private beach access and we appreciated the showers in the garden where we could rinse that black sand off.

-To find out more about the best place to stay in El Tunco:
+Alternatively, you can click here to learn more about the best places to stay in El Tunco.